salesforce/kafka-junit/kafka-junit4/README.md

 A great example of how to use this can be found within our tests!
 Check out [SharedKafkaTestResourceTest.java](src/test/java/com/salesforce/kafka/test/junit4/SharedKafkaTestResourceTest.java).

-Add the following to your JUnit test class file and it will handle automatically starting and stopping a single embedded Kafka broker for you.
+Add the following to your JUnit test class and it will handle automatically starting and stopping a single embedded Kafka broker for you.

 ```java
     /**